Is Chocolate Vegan? Everything You Need to Know

 The 74% one is my absolute favourite for vegan baking!
 It’s super rich and dark with a high cocoa content but is slightly sweeter than the 85% version.
 I do use some of the brands mentioned below sometimes too but this one is my go-to, especially for brownies and truffles, which rely on high-quality chocolate.

-Lindt’s dark chocolate is a close second for me when I’m looking for a super-rich chocolate flavour.
+Is Lindt dark chocolate vegan?
+The plain dark chocolate is and some of the other flavours are too!
+Lindt’s dark chocolate is another personal favourite when I’m looking for a super-rich chocolate flavour.
 Just be careful that you pick up the dark version and not the milk version.
 It comes in a few variations.
 First is the 70% one, which I use most often.
 It also comes in 85%, 90% and even 99% cacao!

 I personally found the 85% version a little bit too bitter but I did only use it as a chocolate topping for a healthier millionaire shortbread I made once.
 I’m sure it would do well in brownies or other recipes that you add extra sugar to.